top of page

 With a shallow root system, succulents are ideal for unusual displays, transforming this chair into a funky, eye-catching design.

 Succulents can be used in surprising ways!
-Long lasting and resilient, they were a popular choice of plant material at this year’s Chelsea in Bloom.
+Long lasting and resilient, they were a popular choice of plant material in this Chelsea in Bloom display.

 Su Whale